Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity

 \subsection{ANN-based classifier}

 For signal selection, events with at least four jets in the final state are considered, with exactly two $b$-tagged and two $\tau$-tagged jets.
 In cases where a jet is simultaneously identified as both $b$- and $\tau$-tagged, the $b$-tagging is given priority.
 Events containing hard leptons or photons with transverse momentum, $p_{T} > 10~\text{GeV}$, are rejected.
 The four-object final state enables the construction of a large set of angular observables, which can effectively discriminate the signal process from the background.
 Such discrimination can be efficiently achieved using machine learning-based classification techniques.
 A particularly powerful class of such methods is the ANNs, which have recently become popular in collider event analyses due to their strong non-linear learning capability and robustness against correlations among input observables.
 ANNs are well-suited for handling multi-dimensional feature spaces where conventional cut-based or likelihood approaches often fail to capture complex kinematic dependencies.
+A comparison with the traditional cut-based approach is provided in Appendix~\ref{app:1}.
 They learn directly from data distributions, optimizing separation between signal and background through iterative weight updates that minimize a chosen loss function.
 In this work, we employ a binary classification ANN to distinguish the SM \textit{di}-Higgs signal from other SM background processes.
 It is worth noting that since the dominant contribution to the signal originates from the SM itself, the training of the model is performed using \textit{SM-only} datasets.